topmonks/hlidac-shopu/README.md

 Chrome doesn't support action icons theming via `manifest.json` so we use `background.js` script to add support for themes programmatically.
 We are removing `background.js` script, and it's entry in manifest, in build step with other unnecessary files.

+Content script `content.js` is written in ESM, but ESM is not widely supported in content scripts.
+So we use simple bundle script `yarn build:extension` to convert ESM to IIFE bundle.

 ### Firefox extension